top of page

 Ethical breeders usually don’t have puppies readily available because their goal is to breed responsibly, not to produce a constant supply.
 Ethical breeders often have long waiting lists because:

-• They produce fewer puppies,
+• They produce fewer puppies.

 • Informed buyers actively seek them out.